R&D Tax Relief Changes

 UK subcontractor requirement delayed until 2024

-The government has postponed plans to remove SME R&D Tax Relief on costs associated with subcontractors and externally provided workers (EPWs) based overseas until 1 April 2024.
+The government has postponed plans to make spending on overseas subcontractors and externally provided workers (EPWs) ineligible for R&D Tax Relief until 1 April 2024.

 This news will bring great relief to the many startups and scale-ups which use offshoring to access much-needed skills in a way that is cost-effective.